toloco/k8s-continuous-deployment/README.md

 Boilerplate for Continuous deployment in Kubernetes
 ===================================================
-Boilerplate for continuous deployment in Kubernetes on GCP using Github and CircleCI
+Boilerplate for continuous deployment in Kubernetes on GCP using Github

 ## Setup
 The main 2 tools you need to use is `gcloud` to manage GCP services and `kubectl` which